Leverage Opportunities to Prepare Your Students for Job Searches and Placement

 - Connect with employers – help employers understand the unique challenges facing pandemic students and graduates.

-- Leverage flexibility, technology skills, and adaptability as it related to the pandemic – help students and graduate better market the unique skills they DO bring to the table as a result of unprecedented circumstances that disrupted their education.
+- Leverage flexibility, technology skills, and adaptability as it related to the pandemic – help students and graduates better market the unique skills they DO bring to the table as a result of unprecedented circumstances that disrupted their education.

 - Validate students’ feelings – connect with students on their concerns so you can help them reframe their self-talk and the way they present themselves.